Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-introduction-to-parachain-consenus-slides.md

 Notes:
 Those were the simplified rules of the game but those rules will be encompassed by specific sub-protocols within Polkadot and lets take a loot at them now.

+We had the baby version, now let's get a bit more specific.

 ---v